threefoldtech/info_grid/src/getstarted/remote-desktop_gui/guacamole_guide/guacamole_guide.md

 ## Access Apache Guacamole and Create Admin-Access User

-* On your local computer, open a browser and write the URL
+* On your local computer, open a browser and write the following URL with the proper IPv4 address
   * ```
     https://3node_IPv4_address:8080/guacamole
     ```
-  * On Guacamole, enter the following username
+  * On Guacamole, enter the following for both the username and the password
     * ```
       guacadmin
       ```
-  * Enter the following password
-    * ```
-      guacadmin
-      ```
-  * Download TOTP app on your Android or iOS
+  * Download the [TOTP](https://totp.app/) app on your Android or iOS
     * Scan the QR Code
     * Enter the code
     * Next time you log in